jge162/Action-Workflows/README.md

 To create, simple to use GitHub actions on any repo for initial setup.

-# Issues and/or bugs, please create an issue to help me squash bugs:
+# Issues and/or bugs, please create an issue to help me squash them:

 Please report [issues](https://github.com/jge162/Action-workflows/issues/new) here for discussion and resolution please.